 Suggested Read: 5 Glorious Mountain Railways Of India One Must Travel With

-3. Trek To Triund
+3. Triund: Trek To The Peak

 It is rightly said that great views come after great climbs!
 For thrill seekers, the Triund trek is a must, where you can enjoy the climb and camp at the Triund base camp.
 Fall in love with the beautiful vistas of mountains and meadows on the way.
 The Triund trek starts from Dharamkot which is at a distance of 41 km from Palampur.
 This tops the list of the things to do near Palampur.
 The view of the evening sky when the sun is setting behind the mountains at Triund is priceless.
 You can gaze at the twinkling stars all night from your tent, and the witness the phenomenal sunrise the next morning.

-4. Explore The Tea Plantations
+4. Tea Plantations: Explore The Green Land

 The tea gardens are a top Palampur attractions which is also the tea capital of northern India.
 Vast expanses of land here are covered in lush tea plantations enveloping the town in green foliage year-round.
 You can view the tea making process elaborately here.
 For tea lovers, this is amongst the top Palampur sightseeing.
 Enjoy the aroma of the tea fields and we are sure it would be a paradisiacal experience for all tea addicts out there.

-5. Try Hand At Pottery At Andretta
+5. Andretta: Try Your Hand At Pottery

 Andretta is an artsy dainty village in Himachal Pradesh.
 It has been attracting tourists for long since it’s an artists’ colony.
 It is at a distance of 11.9 km from Palampur, which can be covered in an easy 20 minutes.
 Try your hand at pottery in this beautiful village of Andretta at nominal prices.
 The place to explore here is Sobha Singh Art Gallery, a treasure for art connoisseurs, photography freaks, and history buffs.